imagibee/com.imagibee.pcc/README.md

-# com.imagibee.parallel
+# com.imagibee.pcc
-A Unity package that implements a parallelized [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) (PCC) algorithm.
-The problem being solved by this package is performance improvements for applications that need to compute many correlations.
+A Unity package that contains serial and parallel implementations of the [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) (PCC) algorithm.
+The main problem being solved by this package is performance improvements for applications that need to compute many correlations.
 The package includes:

 * `PccJob` - computes the PCC of a given array vs 1 or more reference arrays